aurooj/Hand-Segmentation-in-the-Wild/README.md

 Hand segmentation results for all datasets:
 ![All datasets:](images/crfs.jpg)

+### Acknowledgements
+We would like to thank undergraduate students Cristopher Matos, and Jose-Valentin Sera-Josef, and MS student Shiven Goyal for helping us in data annotations.

 ### Citation
 If this work and/or datasets is useful for your research, please consider citing: